reshmabidikar/reshmabidikar.github.io/2019/05/java-8-lambda-expressions-explained.md

 ### Parameters

 Parameters specify the parameters to be passed to the lambda expression.
 You can pass one or more parameters.
 You need to enclose the parameters in parentheses.
 If there is only one parameter, you can skip the parentheses.
 Also, parameters are optional.
-If the lambda expression does not accept any parameters, you need to specify empty parantheses.
+If the lambda expression does not accept any parameters, you need to specify empty parentheses.

 ### Lambda Operator